Royals Salvador Perez moved to DH because of blurred vision

-KANSAS CITY, Mo. — The Royals made a last-minute adjustment to the lineup for Tuesday’s series opener against the Minnesota Twins.
+KANSAS CITY, Mo. — The Kansas City Royals made a last-minute adjustment to the lineup for Tuesday’s series opener against the Minnesota Twins.

 Salvador Perez was originally scheduled to start at catcher, but moved to DH because of blurred vision in his left eye.